 Kaiser-Frazer Motors had been founded toward the end of WWII by famed industrialist Henry J. Kaiser and former Willys president, Joseph Frazer.
 They had high hopes of taking on the American automotive status quo.
 The Kaiser and Frazer brands were the first all-new cars to appear after the war and initial sales were strong.
 But at the turn of the decade, as supply and demand found their equilibrium, K-F struggled to compete.
 The two founders clashed over strategy.
 Frazer resigned.
 The source of their dispute, the utilitarian compact Henry J unveiled in 1951, failed to meet sales expectations.
 That same year, the reengineered larger Kaisers were beautiful, well designed cars, but they too were floundering in the marketplace.
 Consumers were beginning to lose faith in the viability of the independent makes.

 Henry J. Kaiser was not used to failure.
 He had built an empire carving civilization out of the wilderness.
-The Willys lineup of all-purpose Jeeps that had no competitors, plus a compact car that was superior in almost every way to his namesake small car.
+The Willys lineup consisted of all-purpose Jeeps that had no competitors, plus a compact car that was superior in almost every way to his namesake small car.
 By purchasing Willys-Overland, Kaiser could at least partially save face in the auto industry.
 The $60 million deal went through in April 1953.

 The Kaiser-Willys tie up kicked off a wave of consolidation among the Indies, one that would prove to be too little too late.
 The following year Ford and Chevrolet embarked on a slash and burn sales war that pushed down car prices and laid waste to the independent makers.
-Hudson was absorbed by Nash.
-Packard rushed into a disastrous merger with Studebaker.
+Hudson was absorbed by Nash that year, and Packard rushed into a disastrous merger with Studebaker.
 Before the close of 1955, Kaiser Industries simply pulled the plug on U.S. automobile production, after selling just 15,000 more Aeros in its final 2 years.

 Jeep soldiered on as a division of Kaiser.
 Improvements continued to be made.
 A redesigned Jeep CJ-5 was introduced in 1954.
 The last vehicle to be developed under Willys-Overland leadership, the CJ-5 was 3 inches wider, 1 inch longer than its predecessor, and had a stronger frame and a better ride.
 The CJ-5 would spawn many derivatives and consistent profits over its 29 years in production.